videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

 Select the new Canvas game object.
 Click on Add Component from the Inspector View.

-Select “Scripts” and then the Ink Example file.
+Select "Scripts" and then the Ink Example file.
 This will associate the file with the Canvas object.

-Adding a Vertical Layout Group
+#### Adding a Vertical Layout Group

 With the Canvas game object selected, click on Add Component again.